pygfx/pygfx/README.md

 - :white_check_mark: It is free (and open source) forever. :cupid:
 - :white_check_mark: You _can_ use it commercially.
 - :white_check_mark: You _can_ distribute it and freely make changes.
-- :x: You _can not_ hold us accountable the results of using pygfx.
+- :x: You _can not_ hold us accountable for the results of using pygfx.

 ## Contributing
 We use a pull request (PR) based workflow similar to many other open-source